Wix Review: Is it a Good Choice for Your Business Website?

 Wix is one of the best platforms for SEO.
 It allows you to customize URLs and it automatically adds meta tags to your pages.

 Wix has a comprehensive range of built-in marketing features, including email marketing and social media marketing.
-There’s a logo making tool you can use that’s AI assisted, for easy branding for your business.
+There’s a logo-making tool you can use that’s AI-assisted, for easy branding for your business.
+Besides GoDaddy, Wix is one of the only website builders to offer this range of marketing content creation tools.

 In addition to its built-in marketing features, Wix has integrations with reporting tools such as Google Analytics and CAPI, so that you can track the behavior of visitors to your website.